2009

 objectives of the project and suggests some other areas to cover.

-You must have Adobe Acrobat installed in order to view the
+You must have a .pdf reader installed in order to view the

-the download is free and can be obtained by following the link to
+the download for Adobe Acrobat Reader is free and can be obtained by following the link to

 the Adobe download site at the bottom of this page.
-Directions are
+Directions for

 on the Adobe site.